francescadal/express-generator-routes/README.md

 Not too dissimilar, right?
 In fact, if we were to look closely at both `models` folders, we might even discover that they were identical!

-One interesting thing about Express that distinguishes it from Rails is that it has no built-in conception of a database - we have to explicitly link it up to whatever sort of data store we're using.
-In other words, pretty much all that Express does is routing, control, and (as appropriate) handling server-side view rendering.
+One interesting thing about express that distinguishes it from Rails is that it has no built-in conception of a database - we have to explicitly link it up to whatever sort of data store we're using.
+In other words, pretty much all that express does is routing, control, and (as appropriate) handling server-side view rendering.

 Let's create a new express app.